input-output-hk/cardano-sl/docs/block-processing/types.md

-The reason we separate transactions and their witnesses is that light clients might want to request transactions but not witnesses (since they don't have enough information to verify the witnesses anyway), and in order to be able to verify the acquired list of transactions given only the block header, we need a hash of transactions (separated from witnesses) in the header.
+The reason we separate transactions and their witnesses is that light clients might want to request transactions but not witnesses (since they don't have enough information to verify the witnesses anyway), and- in order to be able to verify the acquired list of transactions given only the block header, we need a hash of transactions (separated from witnesses) in the header.